• Skip to primary navigation

 Order Out of Chaos(R) Academic Planner

-Full Disclosure: This is an affiliate link for these weekly planners by Order out of Chaos.
-I receive a referral fee if you click on the image and purchase time management tools on their site.
+Full Disclosure: This is an affiliate link for these weekly planners by Order Out of Chaos.
+I receive a referral fee if you click on the image and purchase time management tools (Affiliate Link) on their site.

-While having a great planner is important, it's also important to know how to use it effectively.
+While having a great planner is important, knowing how to use it effectively is also important.
 Here are some posts to help with time management.

 HOW TO IMPROVE TIME MANAGEMENT WITH AN ACADEMIC PLANNER